ou-az/spring-boot-angular-demo/docs/frontend/02-Angular-Modular-Architecture.md

 ## Introduction

-This document details the modular architecture implemented in our Spring Boot Angular demo application.
-The architecture is designed to support large-scale enterprise applications with clear separation of concerns, scalability, and maintainability in mind - similar to the modular architecture principles used in enterprise Java applications.
+This document details the modular architecture implemented in our MortgagePro Loan Management application.
+The architecture is designed to support large-scale financial applications with clear separation of concerns, scalability, and maintainability in mind - similar to the modular architecture principles used in enterprise banking applications.

 ## Core/Feature/Shared Module Pattern